 We had to cover a bit of ground today but it didn't really work out so well.
 The main reason for this is that the terrain we've encountered has been consistently mountainous and, in all honesty, in the many hours we've driven today I don't think we've had top gear engaged for more than a total of ten minutes.
 It's been hour after hour of brutal ascent and even more brutal descent; plus, progress has also been slowed by the state of some of the roads.

-As we left the general area of the Greek border and started to bear north we passed through a series of upland reservoirs and these revealed an unexpected sight.
-Basically, many bits of open land anywhere close to the water were rammed with communities of tents, flaky caravans and equally flaky motorhomes; and many of them looked like they were there for the duration.
-It was a visual catastrophe that also looked like hell to be a part of.
+As we started to head north and towards the centre of Bulgaria, we passed through a series of upland reservoirs and these revealed an unexpected sight.
+Basically, bits of open land anywhere close to water were rammed with communities of tents, flaky caravans and equally flaky motorhomes; and many of them looked like they were there for the duration.
+It was a visual catastrophe that also looked like hell to be a part of socially.
 Goodness knows what the communes were all about but we agreed that we'd drive at least one hour further north than the last enclave we witnessed.

 Altogether, then, it's been an odd day of either going up or coming down (often very) bumpy roads, whilst surrounded by a lot of weird.
-As a slight aside, we managed to counteract the weird a little just before lunch by taking advantage of a Lidl to restock on things that at least look like things ordinarily found in a Lidl.
+As a slight aside, we managed to counteract the weird a little just before lunch by taking advantage of a Lidl to restock on things that at least look like things we ordinarily consume.

 Tonight's intended overnighting spot is a bit makeshift and is the result of a quick bike recce following too long-a-day's driving.
 It's completely unprepossessing but has the benefits of being secluded and relatively isolated.